RockitBootcamp/Full-Stack-LAMP/Milestones/m3/PHP Project/Readme.md

 - UsernameValidator: validate a username
 - PasswordValidator: validate a password
 - PhoneValidator: validate a phone number
-- NumberValidator: validate a number
-- ValidatorFactory: create an appropriate Validator for a given input type

 Your project should have, at least, the following two files:
 - super_validator.php: this will be the main "front-end" to your project that includes the html
-- Validator.php: this file will contain the validation related class as described in the "Validation" section of this document.
+- validator.php: this file will contain the validation related class as described in the "Validation" section of this document.
 - For each text field:
   - If the text is valid your program will:
     - populate the text field with the input value